savelee/kube-django-ng/readme.md

    `gcloud builds submit --config cloud.yaml .`

+1. Fix **deployment.yaml** to the container names in your Container Registry.

+1. In case you just want to redeploy the containers, without building;

+   `kubectl apply -f deployment.yaml --validate=false`

 1. Now setup the services and loadbalancer:

-   `kubectl expose deployment my-app --type="LoadBalancer"`
+   `kubectl expose deployment futurebank --type="LoadBalancer"`